 The Separate Leg Stretching pose stretches the legs, spinal muscles, and specifically the sciatic nerve.
 It’s believed to improve the functioning of the abdominal organs and their associated functions.
 You may have heard of this pose in other yoga classes as Wide-Legged Standing Forward Fold.
 This pose is performed at the end of a vigorous standing series to cool down and prepare the body for relaxation.
 This pose has a variety of options and modifications to suit every level, from beginner to advanced.

-Trikonasana, or Triangle Pose, is practiced next in Hot Yoga series to revitalize, strengthen, and stretch the body and mind.
+Trikonasana, or Triangle Pose, is practiced next in the Hot Yoga series to revitalize, strengthen, and stretch the body and mind.
 Of focus in this pose would be the hips, legs, and core.
 It is a great stretch for your side body.
-This version of Triangle pose practiced in Bikram yoga is very different from the norm in other styles.
+This version of the Triangle pose practiced in Bikram yoga is very different from the norm in other styles.
 In other styles, it is known as Extended Side Angle Pose.
 This pose can be handy in adding to your yoga practice to realign and strengthen your body.
-The upper arm, spine and back leg form one beautiful continuous diagonal line, working and stretching various muscle groups.
+The upper arm, spine, and back leg form one beautiful continuous diagonal line working and stretching various muscle groups.

 Standing Separate Leg Head to Knee Pose

 The Standing Separate Leg Head to Knee Pose or Dandayamana Bibhaktapada Janushirasana is an intense stretch in the legs and opens the shoulders.
 The posture is practiced for the benefits of massaging the internal organs and increasing metabolism.
 The Intense Side Stretch Pose is a similar version of this pose.
-It creates a deep stretch along the hamstrings and helps to open up the hips, spine, shoulders, and wrists.
+It creates a deep stretch along with the hamstrings and helps to open up the hips, spine, shoulders, and wrists.
 The effects of this pose can be particularly beneficial for runners to stretch out tight calves and hamstrings before or after a big race.

 Tree Pose or Tadasana in Hot Yoga gets you back to balance.
 This pose improves posture while strengthening the joints of the ankles, knees, and hips.
 This pose brings flexibility to the ankles, knees, and hips, and opens the heart — improving your balance, concentration, and posture.
-Half Lotus Tree pose also strengthens your core, especially your oblique muscles in the abs.
-It also regulates the central nervous and lymphatic systems, releasing any blockages and pathways in your body which brings a clear, calm and peaceful mind.
+The half Lotus Tree pose also strengthens your core, especially your oblique muscles in the abs.
+It also regulates the central nervous and lymphatic systems, releasing any blockages and pathways in your body which brings a clear, calm, and peaceful mind.

 The standing series is finished off with Toe Stand, or Padangustasana.
 The Yoga Toe Stand is a challenging pose that can help open hips and strengthen knees, ankles, and abs.
 It is important for strengthening feet, this pose expands the range of motion in the ankles, knees, and hips.
 It also requires and builds mental stamina and focus.
 There are a few tips for your practice.
 You should work on standing one-legged balances and should do some seated hip-openers.
 You should practice Garland Pose.

 Corpse Pose (Savasana) is one of the most favorite poses when it comes to choosing one.
 It comes between the standing and seated series in Hot Yoga or Bikram Yoga.
-At the end of an intense hot yoga session, all you crave for is some minutes of rest.
-Your body is and should be in complete rest when in this pose.
-You have to lie down on your yoga mat and go for a deep sleep for 15-20 mins.
+At the end of an intense hot yoga session, all you crave is some minutes of rest.
+Your body is and should be incomplete rest when in this pose.
+You have to lie down on your yoga mat and go for deep sleep for 15-20 mins.
 By deep sleep it doesn’t mean you have to go to sleep, it means Savasana is the time in practice where we are fully aware while remaining in complete surrender.
 Adding short periods of Savasana between the more vigorous, high-intensity sequences of asana develops energetic vitality.

 Wind Removing Pose